timothyslau/gs.chainsearch/README.md

 5. Parse publication details from raw html.
 6. De-duplicate publication details.

+## Contributing

+To setup the development environment:

+1. `git pull` the code (FYI only the `main` branch is being used for now).
+2. Open `gs.chainsearch.Rproj` to open the R project.
+This will trigger `.Rprofile` which automatically handles some of the development setup.
+3. `renv` is used to manage dependencies.
+When the R project is loaded, this should install itself and warn you if there are any package conflicts.
+Do `renv::restore()` to restore the package library.
+4. **IMPORTANT**: Standalone scripts should be saved within the `dev/` directory.
+This directory is ignored when the package is built and the code there will not be evaluated.
+5. To build the package and run the application, do `golem::run_dev()`.

 ## Shiny App

 This package includes a shiny interface accessible by running